 Mark maintains a diverse practice with the firm, and has obtained numerous dismissals in both state and federal courts.
 He brings a range of experience in business and commercial litigation, insurance defense, product liability, fire and water loss, employment law, and municipal law.

 Prior to joining Zausmer August & Caldwell, Mark worked as a law clerk for two judges on the U.S. Bankruptcy Court for the Eastern District of Michigan.
 This gave him firsthand experience on how judges reach their decisions, and how a successful advocate can best represent a client’s interests.
 He also contributed to several important complex commercial decisions.

-Mark received his undergraduate degree from James Madison College of Public Affairs at Michigan State University, where he earned academic honors and awards while pursuing a specialization in Political Economy.
-He then attended New England School of Law, where he served in successive editor roles for the New England Journal of International & Comparative Law before graduating in 2012.
+Mark received his undergraduate degree from James Madison College at Michigan State University, where he earned academic honors and awards while pursuing a degree in International Relations and a specialization in Political Economy.
+He then obtained his Juris Doctor from New England School of Law, where he was Senior Text Editor for the New England Journal of International & Comparative Law.

 In his spare time, Mark enjoys traveling, being outdoors, and reading about history.